TrellixVulnTeam/swahilipython_SCMU/Doc/reference/compound_stmts.rst

 traditional control flow constructs.  :keyword:`try` specifies exception handlers and/or cleanup code for a group of statements, while the :keyword:`with` statement allows the execution of initialization and finalization code around a block of code.
-Function and class definitions are also syntactically compound statements.
+Function and kundi definitions are also syntactically compound statements.

 .. index::